 3. SALES – Your Bottom Line

 Obviously, your sales and how much profit you’re making are going to be very clear indicators of how your brand is performing and whether or not you need the assistance of a seasoned growth marketing agency.
 Sure, there are a lot of reasons why your sales might be plummeting, many of which might not have anything to do with your brand.
-However, if you have the insight and knowledge to analyze and break down your sales cycle, you might just find that your brand is the reason why sales have slowly declined.
+However, if you have the insight and knowledge to analyze and break down your sales cycle, and some insights from Top Strategies To Boost Digital Marketing Conversion Rates, you might just find that your brand is the reason why sales have slowly declined.
 In fact, we provide a brand positioning analysis that does just that.

 4. Keyword and SEO Decline

 When it comes to search engine optimization, there are numerous variables and factors that go into how well your website scores.
 So, even though we’ve included this in our list of rebranding warning signs, don’t die on this hill.
 At the same time, a weak and decreasing SEO rate — loss of keywords and decreasing values — might be a sign that fewer people are coming to your site and interacting with it.
 That there are fewer people interested in your content and website.
 But again, there are several reasons why your SEO might be declining.
 So don’t consider a rebrand solely on this factor before consulting a growth consulting agency with experience in SEO.

 5. The Cessation of New and Fresh Ideas